 - SVG

-- SVG files that contain HTML will render as images within PhotoShelter.
-SVGs that contain JavaScript or CSS will not be rendered as images; they can be uploaded, stored, and downloaded, but no preview is available.
+- SVG files containing HTML will render as images within PhotoShelter.
+SVGs containing JavaScript or CSS will not be rendered as images; they can be uploaded, stored, and downloaded, but no preview is available.

 - EPS